davidde/notes/GIT.md

 * git push REMOTENAME BRANCHNAME
 Pushes the specified branch to the specified remote.

-* git push origin --all
+* git push origin --all --set-upstream
-Pushes all branches to the origin remote.
+Pushes all branches to the origin remote, and sets all of them as 'upstream'.
+This means on next push you don't need to specify neither your branch, nor
+your remote; simply run 'git push'.

 * git pull origin master
 = git fetch origin